cisuno7/gematec/Postman.md

-Refresh Token API
-This endpoint is used to refresh an existing authentication token using a valid refresh token.
-It allows clients to obtain a new access token without requiring the user to re-authenticate, thereby enhancing user experience and maintaining session continuity.
-Request
-Method: POST
-Endpoint: {{gematec__host}}/api/token/refresh
+API Endpoint: Create Activity

-Headers
-Content-Type: application/json
-Authorization: Bearer token (if required by the API)
+This endpoint allows users to create a new activity within the system.
+By sending a POST request to /api/activities, users can specify the details of the activity they wish to add.
 Request Body
-The request body must be in JSON format and should include the following parameter: refresh (string): The refresh token that was previously issued to the user.
-This token is used to validate the request and generate a new access token.
+The request must be sent in JSON format and should include the following parameters: name (string): The name of the activity. activity_type_id (integer): The identifier for the type of activity. client_id (integer): The identifier for the client associated with the activity.

-Example Request Body:
+Example Request

-JSON

-{
-  "refresh": "{{refresh_token}}"
-}

-Response
-Upon a successful request, the server will return a response containing a new access token.
-The expected response structure is as follows: access (string): The newly issued access token that can be used for subsequent authenticated requests. expires_in (integer): The duration in seconds for which the access token is valid.

-Example Response:

 JSON